tusharshahrs/pulumi-home/infrastructure-as-code-google-serverless-python/lab-2/README.md

-# Lab 2: Setup the Configuration and Application Files for Google Cloud Serverless Function
+# Lab 2: Configuration and Application setup for Google Cloud Serverless Function

 ## Configurations
 In many cases, different stacks for a single project will need differing values.